nikxk/.dotfiles/README.md

    ```sh
    git clone git@github.com:nikxk/.dotfiles.git ~/.dotfiles
    ```
-1. Run this command (it adds all files in the git repo except the README to the root folder):
+1. Run this command (it adds all files in the git repo except the README to the home directory):
    ```bash
    find ~/.dotfiles/ -mindepth 1 -maxdepth 1 -name ".*" ! -name ".git" -exec ln -fs {} ~/ \;
    ```